roman-milk/roman-milk.github.io/valeries-thing.md

+===

- ****** Valerie's Thing ****** byJust_Plain_Bob© "About an hour out of town I suddenly realized that it wasn't.
+"About an hour out of town I suddenly realized that it wasn't.
 I had Bennie let me out and I hitch hiked back home to try and stop you from doing what you were going to do.
 Got here too late it seems.
 Sorry for the interruption buddy" and I turned and left.

  +++++++++++++++